upleveled/system-setup/windows.md

     <img src="./general-expo-start-metro-bundling-emulator.png"><br><br>

-    After the bundling has completed, the simple app should show up in the virtual device, with the words "Open up App.js to start working on your app!":<br><br>
+    After the bundling has completed, the simple app should show up in the virtual device, with the words "Open up App.js to start working on your app!" (if it instead says "Universal React with Expo", this is also ok):<br><br>

     <img src="./general-expo-start-app-loaded.png"><br><br>